dgroomes/java-columnar-query-engine/README.md

 When it comes to the workload of the queries, I want to execute a query like:

-> Find all ZIP codes that have a population of 10,000 or more and are in a state adjacent to a state with at least one
+> Find all ZIP codes that have a population around 10,000 and are in a state adjacent to a state with at least one
-> city named "Springfield".
+> city named "Plymouth".

 Or something cyclic (although contrived) like: